-More than one founded in control and compulsion, a connection built on respect, empathy, and trust sets the norm for other interactions in the child’s life.
+More than one founded in control and compulsion, a connection built on respect, empathy, and trust sets the norm for other interactions in the childrens life.

-According to Amy from Positive Parenting Solutions, children’s attention buckets need to be filled regularly, and if you spend 10 minutes alone with your child each day, you’ll set yourself and your child up for improved conduct and higher quality connection.
+According to Amy from Positive Parenting Solutions, children’s attention buckets need to be filled regularly, and if you spend 10 minutes alone with your child each day, you’ll set yourself and your child up for improve (growth mindset)d behaviour and higher quality connection.

 I recently discussed with a children’s therapist what it meant to satisfy children’s basic emotional needs.